Rahul-Raviprasad/Machine-Learning/TensorFlow/GoogleDevelopercourse/Intro.md

 ## perils of overfitting
 William of Occam, a 14th century friar and philosopher, loved simplicity.
 He believed that scientists should prefer simpler formulas or theories over more complex ones.
 To put Occam's razor in machine learning terms:

+"The less complex an ML model, the more likely that a good empirical result is not just due to the peculiarities of the sample."